 \section{Introduction}

 Financial inclusion remains a pressing challenge in emerging markets, where a significant portion of the population lacks sufficient credit history to access formal lending.
-According to the Securities Commission Malaysia \cite{cm_plan}, MSMEs are estimated to contribute around 60\% of Malaysia's gross domestic product.
-Despite their significant contributions, MSMEs remain underserved by financial institutions in terms of access to financing, giving rise to an estimated MYR 90 billion funding gap \cite{international2017msme}.
+According to the Securities Commission Malaysia~\citep{cm_plan}, MSMEs are estimated to contribute around 60\% of Malaysia's gross domestic product.
+Despite their significant contributions, MSMEs remain underserved by financial institutions in terms of access to financing, giving rise to an estimated MYR 90 billion funding gap~\citep{international2017msme}.
 One fundamental issue is that many MSMEs do not have lending history.
 Traditional credit assessment relies heavily on credit bureau data such as repayment history, outstanding obligations, and past delinquencies.
-While this model works well for established businesses, it has shortcomings for MSMEs with thin credit files: \begin{enumerate}[i] \item It is inherently backward-looking and focuses on past repayment behaviour rather than current or forward-looking capacity to repay. \item It overlooks real-time financial signals or operational dynamics that more accurately reflect a firm's present financial health. \item It omits alternative indicators of creditworthiness, such as cash flow consistency, receivables and payables patterns, digital transactions, and behavioural metrics from financial activity. \end{enumerate}
+While traditional credit models work well for established businesses, they have shortcomings for MSMEs with thin credit files.
+First, they are inherently backward-looking and focus on past repayment behavior rather than current or forward-looking capacity to repay.
+Second, they overlook real-time financial signals or operational dynamics that could more accurately reflect a firm's present financial health.
+Third, they omit alternative indicators of creditworthiness, such as cash flow consistency, receivables and payables patterns, digital transactions, and behavioral metrics from daily financial activity.